 our souls wrapped here in this flesh.

-and gradually I come to find comfort in
+Gradually, I come to find comfort in

 Psalm 116:5 (MSG) knowing